eolt/A.I._Fundametals/SVM_MLP_classification_task/ReadMe.md

 # Intro
 Support Vector Machine (SVM) and Multilayer Perception (MLP) are both fundamentally used for data classification.
-Both algorithms use a kernel functions for improving accuracy in there classifications.
+Both algorithms use kernel functions for improving accuracy in there classifications.
 The type of kernel functions vary and can be determined by the user of the program.

+This task uses a Heart failure clinical records dataset from the UCI Machine Learning Repository.
+The goal of this task is to learn binary classification models that distinguish the two classes (in this case mortality event or not).